2007 Dutch Senate election: Prominent candidates

-Another prominent candidate was human-rights lawyer Britta Böhler, who stood successfully for the GreenLeft.
+Another prominent candidate was human-rights lawyer Britta Böhler, who stood successfully for GroenLinks.

 Results

 Seat allocation

 Three combined lists entered the election, the CDA together with the ChristianUnion and the SGP, the VVD together with D66 and the OSF and the GreenLeft together with the PvdD.
 The plans for a combined list of PvdA/SP/GreenLeft/PvdD failed because of the rising tensions between SP and PvdA.

 Two parties profited from the remainder seat allocation, using D'Hondt method, the SP and the CDA.
 These are therefore slightly overrepresented.

 In North Holland one GreenLeft member of the provincial council voted incorrectly: in a panic attack she made all nine boxes of GreenLeft MPs red.
 This meant that the combined list of the GreenLeft and the Party for the Animals got one seat less, which would otherwise have been allocated in the remainder seat distribution.
 This seat would have gone to the PvdD.

 Five candidates were elected because of preference votes.
 Düzgün Yildirim for the SP, Hans Engels for D66, Jan Laurier for the GreenLeft, Joyce Sylvester for the CDA and Hans Klein Breteler for the CDA.